News & Insights

 Meet Fernleaf's New CEO: Matt Hutchins

-Matt has over 12 years of experience supporting groups and communities in planning and making informed decisions on climate resilience and adaptation strategies.
+Matt has over 12 years of experience supporting groups and communities in planning and making informed decisions on resilience and adaptation strategies.
 Matt became CEO at Fernleaf in 2022 and before that led the Resilience Services team at Fernleaf...

 Posted February 1st, 2023